WTMM-FM: History

-In mid-2006, reports began circulating that the Buzz format may move to the relocated 105.7 MHz frequency that previously had been licensed to Queensbury.
+In mid-2006, reports began circulating that the Buzz format could move to the relocated 105.7 MHz frequency that previously had been licensed to Queensbury.
 In the wake of landing the Chuck & Kelly morning show from WYJB in September 2006, these rumors would soon become true.
 The Buzz format officially moved to 105.7 MHz on December 4, 2006, after spending much of the previous week test simulcasting.

-On December 18, 2006, WABT flipped to a simulcast of ESPN Radio formatted WTMM as WTMM-FM in preparation of becoming the sole home of that station which took place on January 3, 2007 when WTMM (AM) became female-oriented talk WEEV.
+On December 18, 2006, WABT flipped to a simulcast of ESPN Radio station WTMM as WTMM-FM; 104.5 would become the sole home of the sports format on January 3, 2007, when WTMM (AM) became female-oriented talk WEEV.
 The simulcast would partially resume on August 17, 2007, when WEEV returned to the WTMM format and calls, though due to rights issues, it did not clear any of WTMM-FM's play by play; this arrangement ended on November 26, 2007, when the 1300 frequency became home to WGDJ under new ownership.

-As of 2021, WTMM broadcasts the entire ESPN Radio schedule, with few exceptions.
-The afternoon drive slot (from 3PM-7PM) is currently hosted by Charlie Voelker and Dan Bahl as "The Drive With Charlie and Dan".
+As of 2024, WTMM broadcasts most of the ESPN Radio weekday schedule, while running the network fulltime at the weekend, outside of Yankee games and an hour on Sunday morning presented by Vinny Fredericks.
+The weekday morning slot is a simulcast of WHSQ in New York City's DiPietro and Rothenberg, the midday slot is hosted by longtime WNYT sports director Rodger Wyland as "Big Board Sports with Rodger Wyland", and the 3-4pm hour is "Open Mike" with MJ Johnson.
+The former afternoon drive show, "The Drive with Dan Bahl", has been discontinued due to Dan Bahl leaving Townsquare Media.

 Specialty programming

 WTMM also broadcasts New York Yankees baseball.
 They also broadcast ESPN Radio's national MLB, NFL, and NBA packages.
 In addition, WTMM was the flagship home to Albany Devils hockey, until they relocated in 2017, airing most games when not conflicting with other sport broadcasts.
 WTMM-FM formerly aired the New York Jets football games until 2019, when they moved to WQBK-FM.

+In 2023, WTMM added Buffalo Bills games.